-I know some of you follow me on Instagram, and if you do, in January you saw that I had recently acquired some antique botanicals and had them framed and hung in the family room.
+I know some of you follow me on Instagram, and if you do, you probably saw that I had recently acquired some antique botanicals and had them framed and hung in the family room.
 But I realized for those of you who aren’t on Instagram, you had never seen the new additions!

 Just to go back a little, I fell in love with antique botanicals a few years ago.
 And I fell hard!
 This was the first photo that really had me wanting them…

 I love everything about this!
 Via Southern Living.

 And then my friend Loi Thai shared this magnificence, and I was even more smitten!

 But the photo that really cemented the idea in my mind, was this breakfast room below by Lisa Luby Ryan.